guillermodangelo/routing_tutorial/README.md

 # routing_tutorial

-Thsi repo contains the code for a routing tutorial.
+This repo contains the code for a routing tutorial.
 We'll be starting with the setting up a local OSRM server using Docker.

 If you don't know what Docker is or how to install it, please refer to the [documentation](https://docs.docker.com/desktop).